Why Look Beyond ServiceNow?

 Lower cost and faster setup

-Strong agent productivity tools
+Strong agent productivity tools and reporting

 Platform focus